henryw374/tiado-cljs2/README.md

 ## Rationale continued..

 * Stay DRY wrt any config or build related code within and across projects

-* I would rather avoid:

-- separate processes/jvms for things that can run in one jvm (i.e. no separate Funnel process)
+* avoid separate processes/jvms for things that can run in one jvm (i.e. no separate Funnel process or shadow server jvm)
-- yet more config files
-   - prefer clojure code to config files, so no `shadow-cljs.edn` or kaocha `tests.edn`
-   - package.json and package-lock.json written to by shadow only - use deps.cljs for npm deps

 ### REPL first